srishag/main/collate/PhuaJunJie.md

     }

     /**
      * Checks if Login is authenticated.
-In this case it is not and GoogleAuthException is thrown.
+In this case it is not as user is not authenticated
+     * and GoogleAuthException is thrown.
      */
     @Test
     public void execute_require_login() throws Exception {